-- LVC’s Department of Psychology offers the ‘best of both worlds’: experiences and facilities usually associated only with larger universities, along with individualized instruction and advisement characteristic of small liberal arts institutions.
+- LVC’s Department of Psychology offers the ‘best of both worlds’: experiences and facilities usually associated only with larger universities, along with the individualized instruction and personal advising of a small college.

-- Department full-time faculty have expertise in clinical and counseling, forensic, cognitive, developmental, social, and physiological psychology.
+- Our faculty have expertise in clinical and counseling, forensic, cognitive, developmental, social, and physiological psychology.
 Their knowledge is complemented by adjunct faculty from area hospitals, schools, and private practice.

 - Teaching is the primary task of department faculty.
 However, the faculty are also active scholars, publishing their research (often with students) in a variety of peer-reviewed journals and books, and presenting at regional and national conferences.

-- One hundred percent of psychology majors gain practical knowledge through participation in either an independent and collaborative research projects under the guidance and supervision of individual faculty members; or, an internship, which enables students to receive college credit for work experience relevant to their particular interests within psychology.
+- All of our psychology majors gain practical knowledge through participation in either an independent and collaborative research projects under the guidance and supervision of individual faculty members; or, an internship, which enables students to receive college credit for work experience relevant to their particular interests within psychology.